 What is a power of attorney?

+Powers of attorney are also often referred to as Power of Attorney (PoA).
 With a power of attorney, I can authorise someone to conclude contracts on my behalf.
 This is particularly useful if I do not have time to be present when a contract is concluded.
 I can issue a power of attorney for almost any business.
 For example, I can authorise someone to set up a limited liability company in my name.
 Or to sign the purchase contract for a property.
 There are only a few exceptions where a power of attorney cannot be used.
 These are so-called highly personal legal transactions.
-This is, for example, the conclusion of a marriage.
+This is, for example, the conclusion of a marriage. (§1008 ABGB)

 Notarial certification of a power of attorney

-In principle, a power of attorney can be established without any formalities.
-Even orally.
-In some cases, a written power of attorney is necessary.
-The most secure form of a power of attorney is the notarial certification of the signature.
-As a rule, a notarially certified power of attorney is always required if it is granted in order to sign contracts with a notary.
-If, for example, I need a power of attorney to establish a limited liability company, it must be notarised.
+In principle, a power of attorney can be issued in any form.
+This also means verbally.
+In some cases, a written power of attorney is required.
+An even more secure form of power of attorney is the notarised certification of the signature.
+As a rule, a notarised power of attorney is always required if it is granted in order to sign contracts with notaries.
+For example, if I need a power of attorney to found a limited liability company, this must be notarised.